DAism2019/SCC0/README.md

 ```

 ### 3. SCC0 Whitelist contract

+This contract manages the whitelist and whitelist administrators, providing whitelist query functionality:

+- **Whitelist Administrator Management**: The contract owner (which represents a multi-signature address managed by the contract’s administrative team) manages the whitelist administrators.
+The owner can add or remove whitelist administrators.
+- **Whitelist Management**: Whitelist administrators can add or remove entries from the SCC0 license whitelist.
+- **Whitelist Verification**: This function checks whether a third-party dApp/dAIpp complies with the SCC0 license to determine whether interaction with it is allowed.

-Below is the complete implementation of the SCC0 Whitelist contract:
+Below is the full implementation of the SCC0 Whitelist Contract:

 ```solidity
 // SPDX-License-Identifier: scc0